-The Marshall Project offers a limited number of paid summer internships for student journalists.
+The Marshall Project offers a very limited number of paid summer internships for student journalists.
 Internships generally last 10 weeks and are designed to build skills that will benefit students when they hit the job market.
-Interns work in our offices in New York City or Washington, D.C., alongside our staff of award-winning reporters and editors, pitch and write their own stories and data and visualization projects and contribute to longer investigative work.
-We also offer training sessions in topics such as FOIAs, investigative techniques, data analysis and more.
-The Marshall Project will reimburse interns for the cost of travel to and from New York City or Washington, D.C.
+We also offer training sessions on topics such as FOIAs, investigative techniques and more.

 The Marshall Project is a nonprofit, nonpartisan news organization focused on the U.S. criminal justice system.
 We produce investigative and explanatory journalism about law enforcement, courts, incarceration and reentry.
-To reach a wider audience, we share our work with larger news outlets—more than 100 so far.
+To reach a wider audience, we share our work with larger news outlets—more than 130 so far.
 We also publish a daily roundup of news and commentary from around the country, and a weekly feature, “Life Inside,” that gives voice to people entangled in the machinery of criminal justice.

 We are an equal opportunity employer, committed to diversity.
 We welcome qualified applicants of all races, ethnicities, physical abilities, genders, and sexual orientations, including people who have been incarcerated.
 We feel a responsibility to help train and mentor the next generation of journalists.